SofiaKung/sofikung.github.io/docs/cms/README.md

 - `tags` (string[])
 - `image` (string, optional, path like `assets/your-image.jpg`)
 - `alt` (string, optional alt text for the image)
+- `link` (string, optional) — direct URL to open when clicking the card.
+If present, it overrides slug-based routing.
+External URLs open in a new tab.

 Posts also support:
 - `date` (YYYY-MM-DD)